malcolmmaima/e-commerce-compose/README.md

 #### Core Modules:

-- Include common code shared among features and other core modules (e.g., :core:design, :core:networking, :core:utils, :core:database).
+- Includes common code shared among features and other core modules (e.g., :core:design, :core:networking, :core:utils, :core:database).
 Can depend on one another but should avoid cyclical dependencies.

 #### Libraries and Tools